GFK (band)

-GFK (Government Fury Kills) were a Canadian hardcore metal band, based in Quebec City Their songs have lyrics with political messages.
+GFK (Government Fury Kills) were a Canadian hardcore heavy metal band, based in Quebec City.
+Their songs have lyrics with political messages.

 History

 GFK formed in 1996.
 In 2000, their first album, The Social Responsibility Theory was released on their own New Horizon Records label.
-This was followed in 2002 by In Defence of Politics, also on New Horizon, with lyrics in English, French and German.
+This was followed in 2002 by In Defence of Politics, also on New Horizon, with lyrics in English, French, and German.

-In 2006 GFK toured across Canada, performing about 70 concerts.
+In 2006, GFK toured across Canada, performing about 70 concerts.
 That year bassist Claude Gallant joined the band, replacing Sonny Létourneau.
-GFK released in 2006 a 5-song EP entitled Thanatopolicy.
+In 2006, GFK released a five-song EP entitled Thanatopolicy.

 The band recorded a split album with I Hate Sally on Underground Operations in 2007.
-Also in 2007 the band performed in Toronto with Propagandhi.
+Also in 2007, the band performed in Toronto with Propagandhi.
 Their album If Liberty Isn't Given, It Should Be Taken, released that year, is an extremely heavy and politically-based representation of the band's roots.
 Reviewers criticized the instrumentation and poor production values while praising the lyrics.